Everything I Can Think of In Regards To Preparing to See Hamilton

 Now I’m a “read the book before you see the movie kind of girl”, so I am always a huge proponent of listening to the soundtrack first so you know every word and can get emotional and cry at your favorite song, so definitely take that into consideration.

 But, Hamilton has (spoiler alert but only kind of) no dialogue really, there is music straight through and we are talking rap music so those words go by fast.
 Soooo, to get the most out of your Hamilton experience, I absolutely recommend listening to the soundtrack first.

 How do you get the soundtrack?

-You can buy it on iTunes for $19.99, or listen on Spotify, YouTube, or buy a CD at a local music store if that even exists anymore where you live and your car/computer actually still has a CD holder.
-Luckily, we have Amoeba music in Los Angeles and both my car and my 4-year old laptop have said holder.
+You can buy the soundtrack on Amazon for $18.99, iTunes for $19.99, or listen on Spotify, YouTube, or buy a CD at a local music store like Amoeba music in Los Angeles.
+Sometimes it pays off to have a 4-year old laptop and a car with an actual CD player because I was able to listen to the soundtrack at all times.
 That being said, since the show is music straight through, there are 46 songs on 2 CDs, so if you are irresponsible like myself, you will have lost the second half of the show almost immediately and know the first half a little too well.

 When should I listen to the soundtrack?